ChiaWeiKuo/chiaweikuo.github.io/_pages/Animation.md

 # 4. Pure advection
 - Date: 2017-11-11

-The temporal evoluation of Rayleigh breakup of a liquid column due to Rayleigh-Taylor instability is shown below.
-Yellow region is liquid, and the black lines are the computational grid.
+Below is the time history of a pure advection case (i.e., the momentum equation is not numerically solved); yellow region is liquid, and the black lines are the computational grid.

 <p align="center">
 <img src='https://phxiranter.github.io/chiaweikuo.github.io/images/pure-advection.gif' width="50%">